paulo3011/opendatafrombrasil/README-en-US.md

 __Value:__ 4100813

-__Problema:__ Complement "EDIF HORTO SAO RAFAEL;BLOCO 2;ANDAR 805" it has a semicolon which is the file separator and depending on the csv parser being used it gets lost and messes up the columns.
+__Problem:__ Complement "EDIF HORTO SAO RAFAEL;BLOCO 2;ANDAR 805" it has a semicolon which is the file separator and depending on the csv parser being used it gets lost and messes up the columns.

 ```txt
 "36452531";"0001";"62";"1";"AMPPLA CREATIVE STUDIO";"2";"20200221";"0";"";"";"20200221";"1821100";"5819100,5811500,5812302,1813001,5912099,5812301,7319002,5813100";"ESTRADA";"DO MANDU";"560";"EDIF HORTO SAO RAFAEL;BLOCO 2;ANDAR 805";"SAO MARCOS";"41250400";"BA";"3849";"71";"99479533";"";"";"";"";"JONATASMA@GMAIL.COM";"";""